massacresIV/PF1EE/docs/srd/classes/core/cleric/cleric-domains/strength-domain.md

 # Domain Powers

 **Strength Surge (Sp):** As a swift action, you can touch a creature to grant it great strength.
-For a number of rounds equal to your Wisdom modifier, the target gains an bonus equal to 1/2 your cleric level (minimum +1) on melee attack rolls, combat maneuver checks that rely on Strength, Strength-based skill checks, and Strength checks.
-You can use this ability three times per day.
+For 1 round, the target gains an bonus equal to 1/2 your cleric level (minimum +1) on melee attack rolls, combat maneuver checks that rely on Strength, Strength-based skill checks, and Strength checks.
+You can use this ability a number of times per day equal to 3 + your Wisdom modifier.

 :::info[Changes]
 Changed from standard action to swift action.
-Duration increased from 1 round to rounds equal to Wisdom modifier.
 Bonus type changed from enhancement to untyped.
-Reduced uses per day.
 :::

 **Might of the Gods (Su):** At 8th level, as a Swift Action, you gain a bonus to your Strength score equal to your Wisdom modifier (minimum +1) for a number of rounds per day equal to your cleric level.
 These rounds do not need to be consecutive.